Sometimes, health statistics tell an encouraging story. For example, since 2002, more U.S. citizens have become former smokers than new ones.1

 What are your tips and tricks for giving kids their medication?

-S. Department of Health and Human Services.
-The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General.
-Atlanta: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014 [accessed 2015 May 21].
+Morbidity and Mortality Weekly Report (MMWR).
+Quitting Smoking Among Adults — United States, 2001–2010.
+Atlanta: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2011.

 Merck Manual, Adherence to Drug Treatment.